Bill Text: CA SB987 | 2023-2024 | Regular Session | Amended

 (12) A public agency described in subdivision (b) of Section 15975 of the Government Code, for the purpose of oversight and enforcement policies with respect to its contracted providers.

-(13) A treatment provider if disclosure is requested by county staff performing pretrial investigation and release services under Sections 1318 and 1318.1, with the consent of the subject of the state summary criminal history, and for purposes of furthering the subject’s compliance with court-ordered conditions of pretrial release or diversion.
+(13) A services or treatment provider provider, community health worker, or case manager, if disclosure is requested by county staff performing pretrial investigation and release services under Sections 1318 and 1318.1, with the consent of the subject of the state summary criminal history, and for purposes of furthering the subject’s compliance with court-ordered conditions of pretrial release or diversion.

 (d) Whenever an authorized request for local summary criminal history information pertains to a person whose fingerprints are on file with the local agency and the local agency has no criminal history of that person, and the information is to be used for employment, licensing, or certification purposes, the fingerprint card accompanying the request for information, if any, may be stamped “no criminal record” and returned to the person or entity making the request.